weaveworks/vscode-gitops-tools/README.md

 Once you have satisfied these requirements you can find and install GitOps Tools in the [Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=Weaveworks.vscode-gitops-tools) by searching for "**fluxcd**" or "**gitops**".

+### kubectl proxy

+This extension uses two different methods to get information from the Kubernetes cluster.
+It preferentially will run `kubectl proxy -p 0` for your selecced cluster and will use the proxy with a javascript client for faster performance and real-time updates.
+This also requires `watch` RBAC for Flux resources.
+If the proxy client connection can't be established the extension will fall back to `kubectl get` for querying the cluster.

 # Features
 - Configure, visualize and manage Flux resources
 - Tree views for Clusters, Sources, and Workloads
+- Observe Flux resource updates in the cluster in real-time
 - Select clusters and examine installed [GitOps Toolkit components](https://fluxcd.io/docs/components/)
 - Enable and Disable GitOps (install/uninstall Flux) on clusters
 - Create, view and edit sources (git, OCI, Helm and Bucket), and workloads (Kustomization and HelmRelease)